 French 1 Language and Culture (Honors)

-Note: TPS offers French 1 in two levels: standard and honors, where the “standard” course is one day of live class per week and this “honors” course is two days of live class per week.
+Standard vs. Honors: TPS offers French 1 in two levels: standard and honors, where the “standard” course is one day of live class per week and this “honors” course is two days of live class per week.
 How do you choose between them?
 The workload and level of difficulty are similar, but the honors class has more dedicated opportunity for instruction and speaking, so your proficiency will be higher after the honors course.
 If you are seriously considering going to French 3 or higher — or if you just love the idea of learning French from a world-class expert teacher — then you will want to take the “honors” course with two days of live class per week.
 If you are not as concerned with greater proficiency for French 2 and higher, then you may prefer the excellent “standard” course with one live class per week.